YaraA/swvl-task/README.md

 ## How to start service

 These instructions will get you a copy of the project up and running on your local machine.
-First, open the terminal and cd to the desired directory.
-Then, write the following commands.
+First, open and run `mongod`.
+Next, open the terminal and cd to the desired directory.
+Next, write the following commands.

 ```
 git clone https://github.com/YaraA/swvl-task.git